 Choose your keyword.
 The degree of difficulty should not be a deterrent.

 Identify your topic cluster.
 What will be the pillar page topic be?
 Are there supporting blog posts to link to?

 Great, you chose your pillar keyword!
 Now research the top results for that keyword.
 Read them, take notes, see what additional information the post includes, and find out what it's missing that you can add to your page.

 Outline your pillar page.
 Choose what you'll write about, as well as subheadings.

 Leave your page "ungated."
 You've spent so much time creating this amazing page, show it to the world!
 Include a download opportunity for visitors if you're trying to build contacts.

 Additionally, include elements to help your pillar page rank higher, such as: images, videos, info graphics, and links to other relevant and credible sources.
 Not only are these great for SEO, but they also enhance the user experience.

-"If you want to deliver a good piece of content, you need to have that user in mind and [ask], 'What do they want to see?'" explains Jon Sasala, creative director at Morey Publishing.
+"If you want to deliver a good piece of content, you need to have that user in mind and [ask], 'What do they want to see?'" explains Jon Sasala, Creative Director at Morey Creative.
 "That's what search engines want.